About

 Sabrina Ljungberg (b.
-1989) is a Finnish composer, choir conductor and singer, known for her engaging, textured and powerfully unique choral music.
+1989) is a Finnish composer known for her engaging, textured and powerfully unique choral music.

 Vocal ensembles and artistic work